-Phonics is the name given to the process of learning the sounds, names and shapes of the letters that make up the English language.
+Phonics is a way of teaching children how to read and write.
+It helps children hear, identify and use different sounds that distinguish one word from another in the English language.
 There are 44 different sounds, made up of singular or groups of letters.
 Some of these sounds then have a variety of ways of writing them down.

 There is some key vocabulary that both children and adults use:

 Phoneme - the smallest unit of sound a letter, or group of letters makes.